geeknik/my-awesome-stars/topics.md

 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [Kav-K/GPTDiscord](https://github.com/Kav-K/GPTDiscord) - A robust, all-in-one GPT interface for Discord.
 ChatGPT-style conversations, image generation, AI-moderation, custom indexes/knowledgebase, youtube summarizer, and more!
 - [HunxByts/GhostTrack](https://github.com/HunxByts/GhostTrack) - Useful tool to track location or mobile number
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Source Security tool for AWS, Azure, GCP and Kubernetes to do security assessments, audits, incident response, compliance, continuous monitoring, hardening and forensics readiness.
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is an Open Cloud Security tool for AWS, Azure, GCP and Kubernetes.
+It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening and forensics re
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) - Free Auto GPT with NO paids API is a repository that offers a simple version of Auto GPT, an autonomous AI agent capable of performing tasks independently.
 Unlike other versions, our implementation do
 - [Undertone0809/promptulate](https://github.com/Undertone0809/promptulate) - 🚀Lightweight Large language model automation and Autonomous Language Agents development framework.
 Build your LLM Agent Application in a pythonic way!
 - [kreneskyp/ix](https://github.com/kreneskyp/ix) - Autonomous GPT-4 agent platform